 Once the upgrade is complete, you will be greeted with the setup screen.
 Complete the steps and your Mac should be ready to use.

-If you want to clean install macOS Big Sur on your Mac to start afresh, you would need to create a create macOS Big Sur bootable USB installer.
-If you run into any issues, check out our list of common macOS Big Sur issues and their solutions and workarounds.
+If you want to clean install macOS Big Sur on your Mac to start afresh, you would need to create macOS Big Sur bootable USB installer.
+If you run into any issues, check out our list of common macOS Big Sur issues, and their solutions and workarounds.

 - Try these top 10 new features in macOS Big Sur